ecadlabs/taquito/integration-tests/README.md

 ## How to run against a specific RPC URL

-To run tests against a node which is not preconfigured in Taquito you can use `export TEZOS_RPC_jakartaNET='http://localhost:8732'`.
+To run tests against a node that is not preconfigured in Taquito you can use `export TEZOS_RPC_JAKARTANET='http://localhost:8732'`.

 ## How to use a faucet instead of the keygen api

-By default the integration tests will use an ephemeral key handled by the Keygen API.
+By default, the integration tests will use an ephemeral key handled by the Keygen API.
 To use a faucet instead you can use the cli option <testnet>-faucet, like this:

 ```
 npm run test:hangzhounet-faucet "manager-wallet-scenario.spec.ts"